Our Story

 Zo Much More is a family-owned and operated social enterprise powered by Zoe Spiegel - a young woman on the autism spectrum.
 We have always believed that Zoe, like so many other ASD individuals, was capable of so much more than she was often given credit for.
 We started this endeavor to provide a platform to allow her to demonstrate her potential and hopefully create a model for others.
 Zo Much More is all about focusing on Zoe’s strengths.

-As a result, Zo Much More will have some traditional elements of a business - and some decidedly less so.
-We hope it will be a means for fulfillment personally and eventually to some degree financially - both for Zoe’s benefit and for us to donate 20% of any revenue to other organizations who share our passion for ensuring meaningful opportunities (employment, social, recreational, housing etc.) are as available to adults on the autism spectrum as they are to anyone else.
-Our plan is to choose a different organization for a period of time - and make the donation at the end of that timeframe.
+As a result, Zo Much More has some traditional elements of a business - and some decidedly less so.
+We focus on it being a means for fulfillment personally and to some degree financially - both for Zoe’s benefit and for us to donate 20% of any revenue to other organizations who share our passion for ensuring meaningful opportunities (employment, social, recreational, housing etc.) are as available to adults on the autism spectrum as they are to anyone else.

 Zo Much More starts with Zoe’s strengths and interests and goes from there.
 Zoe loves to wear bracelets.
 She typically wears as many as she possibly can on each wrist.
 Along the way, we discovered that she was also quite adept at making them; she started making them for friends and to mark holidays or special occasions - and with that, the first Zo Much More product was born!